IGME-202-2231/project-2-Auden-Clifford/README.md

 - Behaviors
-   - Seek() the player
+   - Seek the player
-   - Flee() obsticles & other enemies
 - Obstacles - Sawblade (a new map hazard; stationary, but deadly)
 - Seperation - Other enemies

 #### State Transistions

-This is this agent's initial state, it can be transitioned into when the rotational velocity of this enemy is above 1/3 it's starting value.
+- initial state
+- agent rotation speed is above 100rpm

 ### Heal